ruoting-Y/MACS30200/README.md

-# MACS30200
+# Mapping Ideological Communities on Weibo During Public Controversies
-Hi, This is the Repo where I store all the code and data for the MACS30200 research project.
+This is the Introduction of my project.